tmiddlet2666/coherence-grafana-metrics/README.md

 Set the COHERENCE_HOME environment variable to the `coherence` directory you just installed and run the Maven commands below to import the coherence.jar and coherence-metrics.jar in your local repository.

-> Note: In the example below Coherence was installed into /u01/oracle/product/coherence/coherence12.2.1.4.0.
+> Note: In the example below Coherence was installed into /u01/oracle/product/coherence/coherence12.2.1.4.0 for Mac/Linux and
+> C:\Tim\coherence12214 for Windows.

+For Mac/Linux

 ```bash
 export COHERENCE_HOME=/u01/oracle/product/coherence/coherence12.2.1.4.0/coherence